10 Best Miter Saws of 2023 (Compound, Sliding) – Reviews & Top Picks

 - Vacuum attachment port

 - Lower RPMs than competitors

 - Few miter stops

 8. Kobalt 7-¼” Sliding Compound Mitre Saw

 Strewn amongst the 10-inch and 12-inch saws, we also tested several 7¼-inch saws, and the Kobalt compound miter saw is the only one that made our list.
-Despite the smaller blade, this saw can cut through lumber up to eight inches wide thanks to the sliding rails that give the blade extra reach.
+Despite the smaller blade, this saw can cut through lumber up to 8 inches wide thanks to the sliding rails that give the blade extra reach.
 Even though it can cut through wood that generally requires a 12-inch miter saw, the Kobalt is still compact and lightweight, coming in under 30 pounds.
 This means it’s much more portable than those larger saws.
-But we did notice that when pulling the saw back, there’s a small gap at the very back of your wood piece that doesn’t get cut because the blade doesn’t retract quite far enough
+However, we noticed that when pulling the saw back, there’s a small gap at the very back of your wood piece that doesn’t get cut because the blade doesn’t retract quite far enough

 9. Delta S26-262L Miter Saw

-Like many of the lower-priced saws we tested, this one only bevels to the left.
-It does have a laser for sighting up your cut before making it, but the laser is battery-powered so you’ll need extra batteries for it, and if you leave it on, it will be dead the next time you need it.
+Like many lower-priced saws we tested, this one only bevels to the left.
+It a laser for sighting up your cut before making it, but the laser is battery-powered so you’ll need extra batteries for it, and if you leave it on, it will be dead the next time you need it.
 Aside from the laser, this saw is devoid of any other helpful extras.
 Its barebones feature set helps it stay in the low end of the price range, but we prefer the Metabo HTP C10FCGS that earned our best value pick that’s cheaper and offers better functionality.

 10. SKIL 12″ Compound Miter Saws